 Technology Transfer Award

 Colm Sweeney, Anna Karion, Tim Newberger, and Sonja Wolter

-CIRES scientists in ESRL’s Global Monitoring Division, collaborated with NOAA’s Pieter Tans to develop AirCore, a revolutionary technology for collecting air continuously from 100,000 ft. to the surface with exceptional data resolution.
+CIRES scientists in ESRL’s Global Monitoring Laboratory, collaborated with NOAA’s Pieter Tans to develop AirCore, a revolutionary technology for collecting air continuously from 100,000 ft. to the surface with exceptional data resolution.
 Tans received a NOAA Technology Transfer Award, which recognizes NOAA scientific, engineering, and technical employees for achievements that are developed further as commercial applications, or that advance the transfer of NOAA science and technology to U.S. businesses, academia, other government, and non-government entities.

 Science and Engineering Awards

 for her groundbreaking research focused on dynamic atmospheric processes at the heights of modern wind turbine rotors.
 Her work has revolutionized the measurement, characterization, and visualization of atmospheric phenomena, turbulence, and boundary layers—all of which are important for a growing wind energy industry.